subugoe/metrics-website/pages/en/events/events.md

 An important part oft he project rests upon communication within in the community.
 Therefore, participating and contributing to related events is a must we gladly fulfill.

-In total the \*metrics-team and its members attended 10 events in 2017.
+In total the \*metrics-team and its members attended 10 events with up to 300 attendees each in 2017.
 These included the COAR annual meeting in Venice, WikiCite in Vienna and the 4:AM conference in Toronto.

 [Events \*metrics attended in 2017]({{ site.url }}/en/events/2017/)